 Is it really possible to take a vacation from a vacation?
 Just as the overwhelming feeling of “I can’t believe I live in Madrid,” was starting to fade, I checked out a day trip to Segovia.
 Being smack dab in the middle of a culturally rich country certainly has its geographic perks.

-Granite walls run a three kilometer parameter around the village.
-Easily getting lost in the maze of cobble stone calles (streets), wanderers end up at the foot of the Alcazar of Segovia.
-This palace towers over the city and its iconic shape labels it as one of Spain’s most prominent castles.
-As I peered over the outer wall that stretched around the structure, the incredible views left me awe struck.
+Granite walls run a three kilometer parameter around Segovia.
+Wandering visitors are sure to end up at the foot of the Alcazar of Segovia, a palace which towers over the city with an iconic shape that labels it as one of Spain’s most prominent castles.
+As I peered over the outer wall that stretched around the structure, the incredible views left me awestruck.

 How to get there: Northern train station in Madrid, Chamartin.
 Just over an hour.
 See RENFE train times here.